Olympic Lifting- Mastering the Front Rack Position

 Neck Stretching & Cervical Flexibility

-Unlike the standard passive neck stretches, kinesiological stretches focus on each of the muscles that restrict the movement individually.
+Unlike the standard passive neck stretches, Zaichik Stretches focus on each of the muscles that restrict the movement individually.
 Each muscle is isolated and various actions are used against each other to create length.
 This allows avoiding the pain of the stretch reflex and speed up the flexibility gains

 Back Flexibility is an important factor in many sports.
 Although commonly called "Back Flexibility" Hyper extension of the spine is the flexibility of the anterior structures.
 In very deep ranges structures supporting the spine get stretches.
 For most people however being able to stretch back, requires the flexibility of the rectus abdominis, psoas minor and oblique’s.